arrenree/KDB-Problem-Sets/README.md

 / x wavg y = calculates the weighted average between the 2 lists
 ```

-[QSQL 9.79] Problem Set 4: Create a vwap function that uses size and price as arguments
+[QSQL 9.79] VWAP: Create a vwap function that uses size and price as arguments

 ```q
 2. Create a vwap function that uses size and price as arguments